Yahballaha III: Early life

 Markos was born in the city of Koshang (near modern Dongsheng District, Inner Mongolia) the capital of the Turkic Ongud tribe.
 His ethnic ancestry is not entirely clear.
 According to the contemporary source Story of Mar Yahballaha and Rabban Sauma he was an "Oriental Turk".
 Bar Hebraeus in his Chronography referred to him as "Uyghur, that is Turk".
 The Arabic Chronicle of the Nestorian Patriarch calls him "a Turk by birth from the region of Katay (i.e. Northern China)".
 The two lists of the patriarch of the Church of the East refer to him as "a Turk", and a Latin bull calls him "an Oriental Turk".
-Pier Giorgio Borbone suggests that Yahballaha probably belonged to the Ongud tribe, and dismisses Bar Hebraeus' claim about his Uyghur descent since Uyghurs at the time lived in a distant region around Turfan.
+Pier Giorgio Borbone suggests that Yahballaha probably belonged to the Ongud tribe and dismisses Bar Hebraeus' claim about his Uyghur descent since Uyghurs at the time lived in a distant region around Turfan.

 As a child, he became a pupil of Rabban Bar Sauma, a Nestorian monk.
 At first, they probably lived in the Monastery of the Cross in the present-day Fangshan District of western Beijing.
-In 1275/76 Markos and Bar Sauma started a journey towards Jerusalem.
+In 1275/76, Markos and Bar Sauma started a journey towards Jerusalem.
 At the beginning of their travel, Markos was around thirty and Bar Sauma was forty-eight.
 They first went to Khanbaliq, Bar Sauma's birthplace, to gather more people for the journey.
 Then they went to Koshang, Tangut, Hotan and Kashgar.
 After staying in Hotan for six months and finding Kashgar empty as its population fled the "enemy", Bar Sauma and Markos went to Taraz (north of Tien Shan) in present-day Kazakhstan to pay homage to Kaidu Khan and ask for safe passage through his land, which he allowed.
 The two travelers probably passed through Samarkand and Bukhara, arriving in the region of Khorosan in the town of Tus, now a village near Mashhad in present-day Iran.
-In Maragheh in the region of Azerbaijan they met with Patriarch Denha I. From Erbil they went to Mosul and visited Nisibis and various Nestorian monasteries along the Tigris river.
+In Maragheh in the region of Azerbaijan they met with Patriarch Denha I. From Erbil, they went to Mosul and visited Nisibis and various Nestorian monasteries along the Tigris river.

 Their plan to visit Jerusalem was prevented because of the war between the Mongols and Mamluks, who at the time bordered each other along the Euphrates river.
-They still tried to reach Palestine, traveling through Armenia and Georgia and then by the sea.
+They still tried to reach Palestine, travelling through Armenia and Georgia and then by sea.
 However, they were recalled by the Patriarch, who wanted to give them leadership over the church in China.
 The Patriarch named Markos the bishop of Katay and Ong (Northern China and the Ongud tribe, respectively), giving him the name Mar Yahballaha.
 At the same time, he named Bar Sauma sa'ora (visiting bishop) for the Eastern countries, and general vicar.
-The new titles meant that the two of them would return to the east; however, both of them insisted on staying to live in a monastery, deeming themselves unworthy of the new titles.
+The new titles meant that the two would return to the East; however, both insisted on staying to live in a monastery, deeming themselves unworthy of the new titles.
 They remained in a monastery near Mosul for two years.